University of Minnesota: Basketball

-Men's hockey
+Hockey

-The Golden Gophers men's hockey program has won 5 Division I National Championships, and 24 conference championships (including 13 WCHA and 4 Big Ten Hockey season championships.
-They have won 14 WCHA Tournament Championships and have 20 NCAA Frozen Four appearances.
+The Golden Gophers men's hockey program has won 5 Division I National Championships, and 29 conference championships (including 22 WCHA and 7 Big Ten Hockey season championships.
+They have won 14 WCHA Tournament Championships and have 23 NCAA Frozen Four appearances.
+Their most recent NCAA tournament run was in 2023 where they made it to the championship game, but lost to the Quinnipiac Bobcats.
 A former Golden Gophers hockey tradition was to fill a majority of the team roster with Minnesota natives.
 Home games are played at Mariucci Arena.
 The Golden Gophers' big rivals are the University of Wisconsin–Madison and the University of North Dakota.

-Women's hockey

 The Golden Gophers women's hockey team has won six NCAA National Championships, most recently in 2016, and nine WCHA Regular Season Championships.
 They have also won seven WCHA Tournament Championships and have eleven NCAA Frozen Four appearances.
 They play their home games in Ridder Arena.
 They were the first collegiate women's hockey team to play in an arena dedicated solely to women's ice hockey.
 In the 2012–2013 season they finished undefeated at 41–0, and are the first and only NCAA women's hockey team to do so.
 After winning the NCAA tournament their winning streak stood at 49 games, dating back to February 17, 2012, when they lost to North Dakota.

-Women's rugby
+Other sports

+The Minnesota Golden Gophers baseball team boasts a storied history marked by championship success, particularly in the Big Ten Conference.
+Since its inception, the Golden Gophers have won 24 Big Ten championships with their most recent being in 2018.
+Along with Big Ten titles the Golden Gophers have made the College World Series 5 times with a 17-7 record and 3 NCAA championships with their most recent being in 1964.

 The first Division I collegiate women's rugby club in the state, the Golden Gophers women's rugby club team won the Midwest conference championship in 2015, 2016, and 2017.

-Women's gymnastics

-The Golden Gophers Women's Gymnastics team competes in the Maturi Pavilion.
-The team has won six Big Ten titles, the most recent in 2016, when they won the regular season championship with a 9–0 record.
+The Golden Gophers women's gymnastics team competes in the Maturi Pavilion.
+The team has won nine Big Ten titles, the most recent in 2021.
+Along with nine Big Ten titles, the Golden Gophers have made the NCAA tournament six times, with their highest placement being 6th in 2022, with a total team score of 197.1125.

-Cross Country and Track and Field

-The Cross Country and Track and Field programs have produced several professional runners, including Ben Blankenship and Gabriele Grunwald.
+The cross country and track and field programs have produced several professional runners, including Ben Blankenship, Gabriele Grunwald, and Charlie Lawrence.
 They also host the Roy Griak meet, a large collegiate cross country meet.